IBM/watson-second-opinion/README.md

 Once the service is created, click on it, and then click on `Service credentials` in the top left corner of the screen.
 Then click `New credential` and then `add`.
 For `Cloudant NoSQL DB`, save the value for `url`.
 For `Natural Language Understanding` save the value for `username` and `password`.

-### 5. Set Envioronment Variables
+### 5. Set Environment Variables

-After we run ``npm install`` from step 2 above, we need to set 3 enviornment variables that we got from step 4.
+After we run ``npm install`` from step 2 above, we need to set 3 environment variables that we got from step 4.
 Run the following commands to set these variables (your usernames / passwords / url will be different):

 ```
 $ export CLOUDANT_URL=https://f9d9e9d9-8b3f-4625-a425-7a8bbd57aeaf-bluemix:f6f4f68665aa1b6b7821ca0117302353427eb643306d3d2652bc867768bc4c80@f9d9e9d9-8b3f-4625-a425-7a8bbd57hdsf-bluemix.cloudant.com